HSUHK | EN | A A A

 Psychology

-In this activity the instructor will demonstrate some instruments normally used in psychological research such as an eye tracker (Gazepoint GP3), an electroencephalogram (Muse 2)…etc. The participants will be allowed to try out the instruments.
-The aim of this activity is to arouse the participants’ interest in psychology and let the participants gain hands-on experience in using psychological instruments.
+In this activity the instructor will introduce some applications of eye-tracking technology and demonstrate the use of the Gazepoint GP3 eye-tracker in a portable setting.
+The participants will be allowed to try out the instrument.
+The aim of this activity is to arouse the participants’ interest in psychology and allow the participants to gain hands-on experience in using an eye-tracker.

 Format of ActivityAsian studies